 In part 2 of my articles on the Sacred Valley, I had last left off after visiting the Inca site of Ollantaytambo, the Salt Ponds of Maras and the crop circles of Moray.
 After lunch in Urubamba, we hopped on the train to Aguas Calientes, the train’s ultimate stop at this last village at the very foot of Machu Picchu.
 Peru Rail offers different train services and classes of travel but I highly recommend buying a first class seat in the Vistadome panoramic train so you can admire the breathtaking views of the surrounding mountains as you make your way to Aguas Calientes.
 If you decide to go with a tour operator like Antipode, the one we used, they will take care of all those details for you and act as guide once you get to Machu Picchu.
 You can’t bring large luggage on the train so leave your suitcase at your hotel in Cuzco (which you will be going back to on the way back from Machu Picchu) and pack a small bag with all you’ll need for the two or three nights you spend in the Sacred Valley (read more about my recommendations on what to know before you head to Peru).

 Any trip to the Sacred Valley feels like a pilgrimage to Machu Picchu.
 Although you are constantly surrounded by beauty and wonder while you’re visiting all the other archeological sites of the Valley, the anticipation grows stronger the closer you get to the Inca’s greatest and best preserved achievement.
 It really does feel like it’s all about the destination but don’t let it distract you too much from the whole journey, which is pretty amazing in and of itself.
-They say that the best way to get to Machu Picchu is to hike the Inca Trail, built by the Inca and still practical to this day.
+They say that the best way to get to Machu Picchu is to hike the Inca Trail, built by the Inca and still praticable to this day.
 I am not in great shape so I didn’t want to risk walking there.
 I might have regretted not having done at least one day of hiking but you’ll never get me to admit it(!).
 Most people will take the easy way and make their way to Machu Picchu by train and bus.

-Nowhere does this pilgrimage impression feel stronger than once you arrive in Aguas Calientes, a small village that feels like nothing more than a point of passage for tourists heading to Machu Picchu, a few kilometres up the mountain.
+Nowhere does this pilgrimage impression feel stronger than once you arrive in Aguas Calientes, a small village that feels like nothing more than a point of passage for tourists heading to Machu Picchu, a few kilometres further up the mountain.
 From the minute you get off the train at Aguas Calientes, you are accosted by dozens of shacks peddling colourful souvenirs set up in such a way that you have no choice but to walk through this maze to get to the other side of the Urubamba river where the village is.
 There’s really nothing much to do in Aguas Calientes but pass the time until you can hop on that bus for the 30-minute ride up the sinuous mountain road to your final destination.
-Buses start heading up the mountain at 5:30am and most tourists rush to be on that first ride so they can get a pristine picture of the ruins without any people in it.
+Buses start heading up to the ruins at 5:30am and most tourists rush to be on that first ride so they can get a pristine picture without any people in it.
 However, mist covers the top of the mountain on most early mornings so it is much better to catch a bus around 7am.
 And besides, the people in your picture will be so small, they will look like nothing more than colourful dots scattered here and there and adding even more texture to the incredible landscape.

 There are really no words to describe the feeling of finally standing at the top of the mountain and looking down at the extensive maze of buildings surrounded by dramatic mountain peaks.
 No matter how many photos I’d seen or how many documentaries I’d watched, the view took my breath away.
 I could’ve stood there forever and never tired of the overwhelmingly majestic view.
 I tried to drink it all in but couldn’t quench my thirst.
 After the initial sighs of delight and the many photos, I sat down and stared at the view for a long time while pinching myself.
 The surrounding sounds hushed down while the morning mist was lifting, making the mountain twirl and transform before my very eyes.
 After what seemed like an eternity, it was finally time to get up and start exploring.